ThrashingLaggard/xyDocGen/README.md

 - Reading and outputting the remarks
 - Upgrading the visual result of the outputs
 -
-- Format mit als Unterordner hinzufügen.....????
+- Format mit als Unterordner hinzufügen.....                                 was soll das heißen?????

--
 # Author
 ThrashingLaggard
 https://github.com/ThrashingLaggard

 ## Contact
 Ideas or questions: